gesellix/gesellix/site/content/post/linuxkit-on-linode.md

 but that's probably a bit too specific for now.

 The more interesting part is automation of all the steps above.
-Linode allows you to use their api and even provide a cli tool.
-As far as I could see they won't allow full automation, yet.
-I'll give it a try at a later time.
+Linode allows you to use their api and even provide a [cli tool](https://github.com/linode/cli).
+As far as I could see they won't allow full automation, yet, but I'll give it a try at a later time.

+Please note that LinuxKit is under heavy development.
+Usually, the architecture won't change too much, but some command line options or the image description format might change.

 # Feedback